victorborda/victorborda/README.md

 - [Interesting Papers - a collection of papers that I think are really interesting, mostly with an algorithm or ML focus](https://github.com/victorborda/interesting-papers)
 - [Patents - that I've been a part of, including AI & ML](https://github.com/victorborda/patents)

-Other skills, things I've architected or dev'd with in production scenarios:
-- C++, Swift, iOS, RabbitMQ, Kafka, FastAPI

 📫 How to reach me: victor.borda.me@gmail.com

 😄 Pronouns: He/Him